dbos-inc/dbos-docs/docs/why-dbos.md

 - Your program might be interrupted before the user fills out their form, so you never handle it.

 Writing programs that correctly handle failures is **hard**.
-Experienced developers tell us that if the want their programs to be correct, 70-90% of their code must be for failure handling and recovery.
+Experienced developers tell us that if you want your programs to be correct, 70-90% of the code must be for failure handling and recovery.
 For every line of business logic you write, you have to write 3-10 lines of failure handling.

-That's a lot.
-DBOS makes it easier, letting you write code that reliably works by default:
+DBOS helps you write code that is **reliable** and **fault-tolerant** by default.
+DBOS **durably executes** your programs, so that if they fail, upon restart they automatically resume from where they left off.
+This makes all sorts of programs much easier to write:

 <Tabs groupId="examples">